🔍 공개 퀴즈 검색

 1. Passive diffusion

-2. Expelling materials from cell ✓
+2. Expelling materials ✓

 3. Taking in materials